MatthewZMD/.emacs.d/README.md

   :config
   (setq eaf-find-alternate-file-in-dired t)
   ;; I already bind "RET", "<mouse-2>", "^" to `dired-find-alternate-file' in `init-dired.el'.
-  ;; Comment this line out of you don't want to use EAF.
+  ;; Comment this line out of you don't want to use EAF to open available files in dired.
   (global-set-key [remap dired-find-alternate-file] #'eaf-file-open-in-dired)

   (defun eaf-open-google ()